danielzema/Lyringo/README.md

 # Lyringo
 Learn a language by translating your favourite songs. 🎵

-Lyringo is a CLI game perfect for microlearning by translating lyrics line by line.
+Lyringo is a command line interface (CLI) game perfect for microlearning by translating lyrics line by line.

 ## Features